-The covered period is the time in which businesses must incur or pay expenses to be considered for forgiveness.
-Your covered period starts on the date of loan disbursement and lasts from 8 to 24 weeks.
+The covered period is the time during which businesses must incur or pay expenses to be considered for forgiveness.
+Your covered period starts on the date your PPP loan funds are disbursed and ends on any date of your choosing that is between 8 and 24 weeks from the disbursement date.

 Following the completion of our review, we will submit a decision on your loan forgiveness application to the SBA for their final review; we will also notify you of that decision.
 From our submission date, the SBA has up to 90 days to provide us with the final forgiveness amount.
 When the SBA renders their final review results, we will let you know.
 Additionally, if the SBA requests more information one of our verification specialists will be in touch.